top of page

 How can you help?

-Once you have registered, you will receive an email from Issy (Project Lead) with directions on how to fill out a registration form which will tell us all the important information we need about your bee hotel.
+Please start by registering your interest at the top of this webpage.
+Once you have registered, you will receive an email from Issy (Project Lead) with information on the sub-projects and directions on how to fill out a registration form which will tell us all the important information we need about your bee hotel.

 After that, all you will need to do is to send us a photo of your bee hotel once a month!